Hand fractures (or a “broken hand”) can involve either:

 When the fracture is unstable, notably angulated, notably shifted, or rotated – better outcomes may be achieved with surgery.
 This may involve setting the bone and placing metal pins across the fracture through the skin.

 Occasionally, an incision may be required to line up the fragments of bone and hold them in place with a metal plate and screws.
-There are many different small plates designed to fit along the fingers of the bone.
+There are many different small metal plates and screws designed to fit along the bones within the hand.

 Regardless of treatment type, some pain and stiffness is not unexpected throughout the healing process, and therapy is oftentimes used to achieve optimal motion, strength, and function of the hand.